Sikorsky S-64 Skycrane: Under Erickson

 Originally a Sikorsky Aircraft product, the type certificate and manufacturing rights were purchased from them by Erickson Air-Crane in 1992.
 Since that time, Erickson Air-Crane has become the manufacturer and world's largest operator of S-64 Aircranes and has made over 1,350 changes to the airframe, instrumentation, and payload capabilities of the helicopter.
 The Aircrane can be fitted with a 2650 USgal fixed retardant tank to assist in the control of bush fires.
-The helicopter is capable of refilling its entire tank of water in 45 seconds from a tube (which they call a snorkel) 18 in thick.
+The helicopter is capable of refilling its entire tank of water in 45 seconds from a tube (typically referred to as a snorkel) 18 in in diameter.

+Erickson has introduced numerous improvements to the S-64 over the years.
+During March 2020, a new composite main rotor blade, designed by Erickson for the S-64E to increase its overall lift capacity by roughly 3,000lb as well as reduce manufacturing costs by 33 percent and decrease maintenance costs by 75 percent, received formal approval from the Federal Aviation Administration (FAA); these rotor blades have been designed to replace the metal counterparts on existing rotorcraft of various models.
+In the mid 2010s, the company introduced a new avionics package for the platform, providing Automatic Dependent Surveillance–Broadcast functionality along with measures to improve the pilot's situational awareness, specifically the Helicopter Terrain and Awareness System (HTAWS).
+Starting in 2018, Erickson been developing an improved water cannon, which is lighter and electrically-driven in comparison to the traditional hydraulically-driven counterparts.

+During the late 2010s and 2020s, Erickson has worked on the development of its autonomous S-64F+, which it has promoted to the US Army as a potential optionally-piloted cargo delivery helicopter.
+In 2020, the company announced its plans to restart production of new-build S-64s.

+Operational history

-S-64 Aircranes have been sold to the Italian and Korean Forest Services for fire suppression and emergency response duties.
-Those in the Erickson Air-Crane fleet are leased worldwide to organizations, companies, and federal government agencies for either short-term or longer term use in fire suppression, civil protection, heavy lift construction, and timber harvesting.
-Erickson is manufacturing new S-64s, as well as remanufacturing existing CH-54s.
+The S-64 fleet owned by Erickson Inc. has been frequently leased to various operators across the world, including companies and government agencies alike, for either short-term or longer term use to conduct fire suppression, civil protection, heavy lift construction, and timber harvesting missions.
 Erickson gives each of its S-64s an individual name, the best-known being "Elvis", used in fighting fires in Australia alongside "The Incredible Hulk" and "Isabelle".
 Other operators, such as Siller Brothers, have followed with their Sikorsky S-64E, Andy's Pride.
-The Erickson S-64E nicknamed "Olga" was used to lift the top section of the CN Tower into place in Toronto, Ontario, Canada.
+One S-64E, nicknamed "Olga", was used to lift the top section of the CN Tower into place in Toronto, Ontario, Canada.

+During the 2010s, multiple S-64s were sold to both the Italian and Korean Forest Services for fire suppression and emergency response duties.
+In April 2024, it was announced that Erickson Inc.’s aerial firefighting division, along with its entire S-64 fleet, had been purchased by Helicopter Express, resulting in the firm possessing a total of 19 examples.